slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `fixable`: the sniff is not fixable by default because we think it's better to decide about each constant one by one however you can enable fixability with this option.
+* `fixable`: the sniff is not fixable by default because we think it's better to decide about each constant one by one, however you can enable fixability with this option.

 ```php
 const FOO = 1; // visibility missing!